When I turned 60 and decided that I want to live at least 40 more years, I started my 100th Year Project, not knowing how it would change my life.

 She’s not crazy about the extra glass of red wine I have most days.
 But she approves of the fruit I eat for dessert now instead of my beloved espresso chocolate chip frozen yogurt, reserved just for special occasions.

 I like my 20-year-older self.
 She’s funny and has a warm smile.
-She’s glad I’m having the dental work this summer.
+She’s glad I had the appropriate dental work done a couple years ago.
 She can still eat steak when she goes out to dinner a couple times a week with friends I haven’t met yet.

 She and my dear friend Kathy get together at each other’s homes to do jigsaw puzzles and share recipes and pictures of great grandchildren, nieces and nephews.